 - October 15: Final deadline to file 2017 individual tax returns.

 - January 15, 2019: Fourth estimated 2018 tax payment due.

 S corporations are subject to a $195 minimum penalty for each month or portion of a month the return is late, multiplied by the number of shareholders.
 For example, an S corp with two shareholders that files late will owe $290 a month until the taxes are filed.

 Companies that file Form 941 late and have unpaid taxes are subject to a 5 percent penalty of the unpaid amount each month, capped at a maximum of 25 percent.

 If you've mixed a tax deadline, file your forms with the IRS and pay your unpaid taxes as soon as possible.
 Your payment and forms will be processed faster if you go online and use IRS Direct Pay.
 S corporations should establish a reliable year-round accounting system to avoid late tax filings.

 If you need help with filing your S corporation taxes, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.